Shelled city in north Ukraine fears becoming 'next Mariupol'

 “Ravaged houses, fires, corpses in the street, huge aircraft bombs that didn’t explode in courtyards are not surprising anyone anymore,” he said.
 “People are simply tired of being scared and don’t even always go down to the basements.”

-But with Russia continuing to strike and encircle urban populations, from Chernihiv and Kharkiv in the north to Mariupol in the south, Ukrainian authorities said Saturday that they cannot trust statements from the Russian military Friday suggesting that the Kremlin planned to concentrate its remaining strength on wresting the entirety of Ukraine’s eastern Donbas region from Ukrainian control.
+With Russia continuing to strike and encircle urban populations, from Chernihiv and Kharkiv in the north to Mariupol in the south, Ukrainian authorities on Saturday dismissed statements from the Russian military suggesting that it planned to concentrate its remaining strength on wresting the entirety of Ukraine’s eastern Donbas region from Ukrainian control.
 The region has been partially controlled by Russia-backed separatists since 2014.

-Poland’s deputy foreign minister, Marcin Przydacz, expressed hope that Putin may be casting around for some “kind of a face-saving exit strategy.”

-“Definitely, Russia has not achieved its goals.
-It has not seized Kyiv, it has not changed the government of Ukraine,” Przydacz told the BBC.
-“And that is only because of the fact that the Ukrainian army is doing so well.”
+“When I came to Lviv, I was sure that all these alarms wouldn’t have any results,” Ukrainets told the AP from a bomb shelter after the blasts.
+“Sometimes when I heard them at night, I just stayed in bed.
+Today, I changed my mind and I should hide every time. … None of the Ukrainian cities are safe now.”

+The strike happened as U.S. President Joe Biden was visiting Poland, which has taken in far more Ukrainian refugees than any other country.

-Britain’s defense ministry said Saturday that it does not expect a reprieve for citizens of Ukraine’s bombarded cities any time soon.
+Britain’s defense ministry said Saturday that it doesn’t expect a reprieve for citizens of Ukraine’s bombarded cities anytime soon.

-Previous bombings of hospitals and other non-military sites, including a theater in Mariupol where Ukrainian authorities said a Russian airstrike is believed to have killed some 300 people last week, already have given rise to war crime allegations.
+Previous bombings of hospitals and other nonmilitary sites, including a theater in Mariupol where Ukrainian authorities said a Russian airstrike is believed to have killed 300 people last week, already have given rise to war crimes allegations.

-Mariupol resident Maria Radionova, 27, said she was standing at the entrance of the Mariupol Drama Theater, when it was hit.
-From the city of Zaporizhzhia, to where some residents were evacuated, she described a scene of confusion, anguish and grief.

-“The man standing behind me grabbed me by the scruff of the neck and made me bend down and then pushed me against the wall and covered me with his body.
-And debris was falling on us, bricks and pieces of the wall,” Radionova said from the city of .
-“I saw from the stairs a man was blown away probably from the blast, and he fell facedown on the (shattered) glass.
-Nearby, there was an injured woman in a puddle of blood, and this woman was trying to wake him up.”

-When the dust settled, the two dogs who she thought of as her only family were dead, she said.

-“I walked around the whole theater.
-I tried to enter to find out what, how?
-What?
-I cried there for an hour or two,” Radionova said.
-“I just stood near the theatre.
-People were leaving, and soon after the shelling started again, and people simply dispersed and I didn’t go anywhere because I didn’t know where to go.”

-Ukrainian President Volodymyr Zelenskyy, appearing by video-link at Qatar’s Doha Forum, on Saturday compared the destruction of Mariupol to the Syrian and Russian destruction wrought on the city of Aleppo.
-And he warned that people beyond Ukraine may find themselves short of food if the invasion isn’t stopped.
+Ukrainian President Volodymyr Zelenskyy, appearing by video link at Qatar’s Doha Forum, on Saturday compared the destruction of Mariupol to the Syrian and Russian destruction wrought on the city of Aleppo.

-“Russian troops mine fields in Ukraine, blow up agricultural machinery, destroy fuel reserves needed for sowing.
-They blocked our seaports.
-Why are they doing this?”
-Zelenskyy asked.
-“Our state will have enough food.
-But the lack of exports from Ukraine will hit many nations in the Islamic world, Latin America and other parts of the world.”

 The invasion has driven more than 10 million people from their homes, almost a quarter of Ukraine’s population.
 Of those, more than 3.7 million have fled the country entirely, according to the United Nations.
 Thousands of civilians are believed to have died.